necrolyte2/pyenvpip/README.md

 - install_with_pip
   - Uses a requirements.txt file to run pip install -r with
 - pyenvpipinstall
-  - Essentially runs install_virtualenv, then install_with_pip followed by a regular setup.py install
+  - Essentially runs install_virtualenv, then install_with_pip

 # Advanced Usage